 If your household celebrates Christmas, chances are you put a Christmas tree up in your home.
 Annually, around 25-30 million real Christmas trees are sold in the U.S. This year, we’re expected to spend over $6 billion on real and artificial Christmas trees.
 Would you consider a low-cost, sustainable, alternative Christmas tree this year?

 It’s hard to deny the joy and beauty a twinkling Christmas tree can bring.
-But it’s important to remember that artificial trees are made from fossil fuel-derived plastics and most travel long distances from factories across the globe.
+But it’s important to remember that artificial trees are made from fossil fuel-derived plastics and most of them travel long distances from factories across the globe.
 Live Christmas trees are often sprayed with chemical pesticides that are bad for workers and the environment.
 And residues of those chemicals in your tree can be toxic to the people and pets in your home.
 (Still, if you’re trying to decide between a real or artificial tree, a live, native, and organic tree is the way to go.)

 But there’s another way to reap the joy and beauty of a Christmas tree without environmental harm.
 Check out these fun, funky Christmas tree alternatives that you can make with materials you already have at home.